donnachaforde/espresso/docs/Blog-Construction.md

 My first reaction was that, despite my best efforts, I was going to have to rely on the renderer object being allocated on the heap.
 I couldn't utilize concrete objects **and** rely on dynamic types at runtime.
 The ArgMgr class couldn't know the concrete type of the object is was interacting with here.
 It had to use a pointer or reference in order for that dynamic relationship.
 In this instance, it's clear that the GC approach deployed in Java provides a greater degree of freedom in facilitating Dynamic Injection (DI) and the Inversion of Control (IoC) pattern.

+Frustrated that I was going to be forced to rewrite the code to use dynamically allocated objects (on the heap) and annoyed with all that entailed (See: Item 27 in _More Effective C++ by Scott Meyers_), I left took a break from it.

+### Eureka

+I read several books on Developer Productivity and came across many references and examples describing how people had a light-bulb moment while away from the keyboard.

+It occurred to me that I could use the `static` keyword to declare the stdout renderer.

+Because of the way the language has evolved, C++ reuses keywords so last time I checked `static` had 3 distinct uses.
+But, when used within a function or method, it meant that instance was only created once and never destroyed.

+	ArgMgr ArgManagerFactory::createInstance()
+	{
+		static StdoutArgRenderer stdoutArgRenderer;
+		return createInstance(stdoutArgRenderer);
+	}

+Simply declaring the stdoutRenderer static meant the object effectively behaved as though it'd been provided by the user, further up the stack.

+Great!
+This worked a treat and meant that I was now able to meet my fussy design goals.

+The only annoyance being that I didn't think of it sooner.
+Then again, I'm a little rusty....

 ***
 Donnacha Forde - Espresso Library